One Little, Two Little, Three Little Coincidences

 I’ve just replied to Brian with the dream-and-coincidence story about Linda Ronstadt I’d come to sketch out.
 But Brian has a coincidence story to tell me.
 He knows I’m writing things down.

 In August, 1990, Brian begins, he moved to Binghamton, New York for the first time...

 Hold it right there, Brian.
-In August 1990 I too was in Binghamton, New York for the first time, too.
-I did a radio show there for one of my novelty songs that had gained a little popularity.
+In August 1990 I too was in Binghamton, New York for the first time.
+I did a radio show there for one of my novelty songs that had gained some popularity.
 Okay, go ahead.